 So how can we stop them?
 Thankfully, there are a few methods for protecting blueberries from birds.
 These tips all work well for other berries, like blackberries and raspberries, as well!

 Birds, flighty things that they are, are easily put off by strange items.
 If you want to keep the berry patch looking trim, you can buy cheap shiny pinwheels and other flashy decorative items to place in and around the bushes.

 If you don’t mind a little work, you can also create your own!
 Cut pieces of tin foil or shiny trash, and hang them around the berries.
 If you have leftover tins from graham cracker crusts, they can be especially effective when strung near something they will bang against.

 Whatever you use, only display them during the picking season, or birds will get used to them.
 It may also help to move the sparkly stuff around from time to time.

 Turning your backyard into a disco may also be effective, but we haven’t gone that far yet.

 Like most of us, birds don’t want to hang out near things that might eat them.
 Adding some fake predators near your bushes during the picking season can go a long way to keep birds out, especially if they’re moved frequently.

 Naturally colored snakes and owls are always good options, as long as you don’t accidentally scare yourself or a family member with them.

 You can also try making a scarecrow, the original anti-bird device!
-Results are often mixed when it comes scarecrows, but at the very least you can have fun making it and be reminded of Stamford whenever you look out your window.
+Results are often mixed when it comes scarecrows, but at the very least you can have fun making it.

 And of course, a real predator or two doesn’t hurt.
 You can encourage hawks and other predators to your berry patch.
 If you’ve got a pond or stream with fish on your property, eagles may be lurking nearby already.